 Joshua Corban-Banks is a junior architect and artist with a passion for architecture and photography.
-However, a more recent passion of his is the world of NFTs, his project of ‘Genmorphus Art’ is a collection of 100 of AI generated archetutal artworks, combining both his passion for architecture, art and NFTs all in one.
+However, a more recent passion of his is NFTs.
+His project of ‘Genmorphus Art’ is a collection of 100 of AI generated architectural artworks, combining both his passion for architecture, art and NFTs all in one.
 Seen as a representation of his creative process and an expression of how he idealises his new architectural projects.
 We had the opportunity to gain his perspective on NFTs and their future.

 How did you merge your passion for architecture with your work in NFTs?

 Architecture is all about the creative process and I was able to explore that in NFTs in a way that allowed me to monetise the work I was already doing as well as express my creativity.

 How were you introduced to the NFT world?